Fall in love with Corfu Old Town: 23 Wonderful Experiences

 The mix of different architecture is very unique and we can guarantee you will not get enough of this historic town.

-While Corfu Old Town is often included as a day trip when visiting this Ionian island, we can highly recommend it as a weekend destination alone.
-Of course, we recommend seeing at least more than just Corfu Town, as the island it self has incredible beaches and landscapes you should not miss as well.
+While Corfu Old Town is often included as a day trip when visiting this Ionian island, you can visit it as a weekend destination alone.
+Of course, we recommend seeing at least more than just Corfu Town, as the island has incredible beaches and landscapes you don’t want to miss.